On July 19, 1855,

 How our mutuality benefits you today

 Our commitment to helping everyday workers remains.
-Our Credit Enhancement Program and workshops like Mortgages For Mothers have helped thousands of low- and moderate-income people become homeowners.
+Our Credit Enhancement Program and workshops like The Way Home have helped thousands of low- and moderate-income people become homeowners.

-With assets of more than $10.3 billion and over 75 offices in Ohio, Pennsylvania and Virginia, Dollar Bank continues to be a bank dedicated to helping individuals and businesses with their financial needs.
+With assets of more than $11.5 billion and over 90 offices in Pennsylvania, Ohio, Maryland and Virginia, Dollar Bank continues to be a bank dedicated to helping individuals and businesses with their financial needs.
 We are innovative in our support and development of the communities where we do business.

 With a combination of traditional banking products and advanced services that offer convenience, we serve the needs of our communities every day.
 Our knowledgeable and caring employees continue this legacy of superior customer service.